philzook58/philzook58.github.io/_posts/2023-04-13-harrop-checkpoint.md

 The other issue is that  `assert` treats variables as universally quantified, when they are more likely to be something that will be filled in later. `assert` breaks the connection between the logical variables in the term you are asserting and the variables you have in your current goal stack.
 I don't know how to recover this.
 `assert(foo(X)), X=a, foo(b)` ought to fail under this reading, because `assert(foo(X))` retroactively means `assert(foo(a))` under this reading.
 But assert treats it like the clause `foo(X).` which says `foo` is true of everything.

-For more on these issues see [A Declarative Alternative to “assert” in Logic Programming](https://www.cs.cmu.edu/~fp/papers/ilps91.pdf)

 # The problem with pi